chaiyan96/Movies-Recommendation-System/README.md

 # Movies-Recommendation-System
-EDA on Netflix datasets and based on content and collocating flittering
+EDA on Netflix datasets and based on content and collocating flittering to build recommendation system.

 Name: Yan Chai

-Student ID:485509

 Describtion:
 In this final project, I my job could split two parts.
 In the first notebook(netflix.ipynb), I merged Netflix and IMDB datasets got from Kaggle and tried to